 Whether you’ve suffered a spinal injury in a road traffic accident, a fall at work, or due to medical negligence, if the accident wasn’t your fault you may be eligible to make a spinal injury claim for compensation.
-Therefore, we’ll show you why you might be eligible to make a spinal injury claim for compensation and how the process works.
+Therefore, we’ll show you when you might be eligible to claim spinal injury compensation and how the process works.
 We’ll also explain how compensation levels are set and show how much you might be paid for your back injury.

 We have a team of specialist solicitors that provide a No Win No Fee service for spinal injury claims.
 They have many years of experience in personal injury claims and could represent you if you decide to start a claim.

-If you’re ready to start a spinal injury claim right away, why not give us a call?
+If you’re ready to start a spinal injury claim right away, call us on 0800 6524 881.
 Otherwise, please continue reading our guide on spinal injury claims.

-Are You Eligible To Make A Spinal Injury Claim?
+- Am I Eligible To Make A Spinal Injury Compensation Claim?

 There are many different types of accidents that could cause you to suffer a spinal injury.
 We’ll review them in more detail shortly.
 However, whether you’re eligible to claim compensation for a spinal injury will boil down to the following criteria: